Jackson County, Kentucky: Battle of Big Hill Reenactment

 The reenactment takes place the third weekend of August at the Jackson Energy Farm on HWY 290, about 6 miles south of McKee.
 A family-friendly outdoor event, reenactments generally take place over two days, and consist of games, historical speakers, a ladies and gentlemen's tea, food, and music before the actual battle.
 After dark, couples can follow the cues of the square dancing caller at the Civil War Ball, featuring local musicians playing songs from the era.

 Stringbean Music Festival

 Most people remember David "Stringbean" Akemon from the old television show "Hee-Haw" but folks in Jackson County knew him as brother, uncle, and friend.
 Although a famous performer, "Stringbean" returned often to his home in Jackson County.
 In June 1996, Porter Wagoner, Grandpa & Ramona Jones, Mac Wiseman and a host of other entertainers and friends gathered to unveil a larger than life statue of Stringbean, and established a memorial in his honor.
 Since then, the festive has grown tremendously.
 Today, two festivals are held - one in June and one in October - and both feature nationally known bluegrass music performers, as well as mountain arts and crafts.

+ARA Boone Forest Rally

+Since 2023, the American Rally Association's Boone Forest Rally is held annually in sections of Boone National Forest throughout Jackson County.
+The rally is typically held in late July or early August each year.